spikey1848/DSI13-Capstone/NASA TurboFan Predictive Maintenance/readme.md

 The datasets are in txt format and are obtained from NASA :
 https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#turbofan

 There are 4 sets each of training and testing data and true (ground-truth) remaining useful life values for model evaluation available.
 For this project **Dataset 1** will be used.
-It contains 100 engines' data.
+It contains sensor data of 100 engines.

 ### Data Description